 There is nothing I don’t love about creating fun holiday traditions with my little ones.
 I fell in love with muddy buddies (what my friends in New York City like to call “Reindeer Chow”) while we lived in North Carolina.
-Southern hospitality is no myth and you can be sure that year after year my southern friends would bring plenty of sweets for us to eat.
-I found the recipe very easy to make and now that we are in Southern California, the kids love to make this and pile it up in little tins to gift to friends, neighbors, and family!
+Southern hospitality is no myth, and you can be sure that year after year, my southern friends would bring plenty of sweets for us to eat.
+I found the recipe very easy to make, and even though we are in Southern California now, the kids love to make this and pile it up in little tins to gift to friends, neighbors, and family!

 In Germany, Christmas Eve is said to be a magical time of the year when the pure in heart can hear animals talking.

 Here are the ingredients, but please make note that I am Italian and never measure.

 - 1 and 1/2 boxes of Chex Cereal